snowdon-dev/node-llm-test/README.md

 ## The puzzle

-The quick brown fox lookup test.
+Quick fox lookup test.
 A test that is solved by the simple act of looking things up.

 LLMs cannot solve this simple puzzle effectively because they rely on